Stephiev/Angular-Notes/README.md

 ## Angular notes app

-Using firebase for DB storage
+Using firebase for DB storage, angular